FRRouting/frr/doc/developer/workflow.rst

 -  some measure of time (dependent on the specific case) has passed, so that the compatibility grace period is considered expired.

+For CLI commands, the deprecation period is 1 year.

 In all cases, compatibility pieces should be marked with compiler/preprocessor annotations to print warnings at compile time, pointing to the appropriate update path.
 A ``-Werror`` build should fail if compatibility bits are used.
 To